Moral foundations theory

-Moral foundations theory is a social psychological theory intended to explain the origins of and variation in human moral reasoning on the basis of innate, modular foundations.
-It was first proposed by the psychologists Jonathan Haidt, Craig Joseph, and Jesse Graham, building on the work of cultural anthropologist Richard Shweder.
-More recently, Mohammad Atari, Jesse Graham, and Jonathan Haidt have revised some aspects of the theory and developed new measurement tools.
-The theory has been developed by a diverse group of collaborators and popularized in Haidt's book The Righteous Mind.
-The theory proposes that morality is "more than one thing", first arguing for five foundations, and later expanding for six foundations (adding Liberty/Oppression):
+In social psychology, moral foundations theory attempts to explain the origins of and variation in moral reasoning based on innate, modular foundations.
+It was first proposed by psychologists Jonathan Haidt, Craig Joseph, and Jesse Graham, building on the work of cultural anthropologist Richard Shweder.
+Mohammad Atari, Graham, and Haidt have revised some aspects of the theory and developed new measurements.
+Haidt's book The Righteous Mind. has popularized the theory.
+Proponents contend that morality is more than one thing.
+They initially proposed five foundations and later adding a sixth (Liberty/oppression):